Key Takeaways

 In Study, Texting Lifts Crash Risk by Large Margin, New York Times, 2009

-Compared to alcohol, medicinal opioids, and other drugs
+Compared to alcohol, medicinal opioids, other drugs

 “The highest risk of the driver being severely injured was associated with driving positive for high concentrations of alcohol (≥0.8 g/L), alone or in combination with other psychoactive substances.
 For alcohol, risk increased exponentially with blood alcohol concentration (BAC).
 The second most risky category contained various drug-drug combinations, amphetamines and medicinal opioids.
 Medium increased risk was associated with medium sized BACs (at or above 0.5 g/L, below 0.8 g/L) and benzoylecgonine.
 The least risky drug seemed to be cannabis and benzodiazepines and Z-drugs.”